 Say no to expensive items, say no to peer pressure.
-Learn to say no to yourself – when you find a new shoes, new gadget, new makeup, etc.
+Learn to say no to yourself – when you find new shoes, new gadgets, new makeup, etc.

 Learn to say no to people around you – when you really don’t have the money and the confidence that that person will pay you in time!

 Instead of spending your income on stuff, I suggest prioritizing paying down your debt first (if you have any) and then slowly build your emergency fund right after.
 Once you have the suggested amount on your cash cushion ready you can now start investing in stocks or even pursuing your own side business idea!

 When it comes to control, I find writing down a wishlist a good way for me to evaluate how much I want a certain product.
 If I really want to buy something I write it down first in my wishlist and wait for a month.
 If after a month and I still have the urge to buy that item – I buy it.